 Many neglected tropical diseases are foodborne parasitic zoonoses, which are typically transmitted to humans after consumption of contaminated food, soil or water, containing eggs or larval stages.
-This mini review focuses on the three main foodborne zoonotic helminths of Southeast Asia (SEA): Taenia solium, Opisthorchis viverrini and Ascaris species; describing their life cycle and clinical signs, distribution and prevalence, and associated risk factors.
-Key control and prevention strategies are also being discussed, along with challenges raised by diagnostic testing and climate change.
-Future interventions aiming to reduce the prevalence and impacts of foodborne parasitic zoonoses in SEA should be multi-dimensional and consider interactions between humans, animals, the food chain, and the environment, by adopting a One Health approach.
+This review focuses on the three main foodborne zoonotic helminths of Southeast Asia (SEA): Taenia solium, Opisthorchis viverrini and Ascaris species; describing their life cycle and clinical signs, distribution and prevalence, associated risk factors, key control and prevention strategies, and main challenges.
+This review highlights that despite the existence of recommended standardized and validated diagnostic methods, the range of available procedures can cause overreporting or underestimation of the prevalence and intensity of foodborne parasite infections, and directly impact the monitoring of the food chain and of control and prevention programs.
+These foodborne parasites and their intermediate hosts will be able to expand their geographic range and colonise new habitats due to ongoing increases in temperature, humidity and rainfall, as a result of climate change.
+Future interventions aiming to reduce the prevalence and impacts of foodborne parasitic zoonoses in SEA should thus be multi-dimensional and consider interactions between humans, animals, the food chain, and the environment, by adopting a One Health approach.
+In order to disrupt foodborne zoonotic helminthic transmission, this review underlines that animal reservoirs and high-risk human populations should be both the target of anthelmintic treatments; more remote and tribal areas should be included in health, hygiene and sanitation infrastructures and awareness programs; stricter national policies and control systems should be implemented to reinforce food safety monitoring and limit contamination of the food chain; while existing education and training campaigns should be further promoted.